-A group of thirty media studies students from LVS Ascot school enjoyed a unique learning experience at the Sky TV studios in London recently.
-The special behind the scenes visit took place on Thursday 12th September, with pupils’ voices being recorded to help Sky perfect their voice recognition software.
-It also allowed pupils in Years 10 to 13 to enhance their GCSE, A-level and BTEC preparations by seeing at first hand life at the busy Sky Academy studios.
+A group of thirty media studies students from LVS Ascot enjoyed a unique learning experience at the Sky TV studios in London recently.
+The special behind the scenes visit took place on Thursday 12th September, with students’ voices being recorded to help Sky perfect their voice recognition software.
+It also allowed students in Years 10 to 13 to enhance their GCSE, A-level and BTEC preparations by seeing at first hand life at the busy Sky Academy studios.

 Students also explored the issue of “celebrity culture and its influence”, creating their own news reports on the positive and negative sides of today’s celebrity culture, investigating the subject and then selecting props, writing a script, editing and filming.

 LVS Ascot Media and English teacher Sarah Melhuish said: “We were privileged to be able to inspire our students with a trip to the Sky studios in Brentford.
 It was an amazing insight into the practice of news reporting, and a unique experience that will stand them in good stead for their qualifications and future careers.”